Stabilization of linear Port-Hamiltonian Descriptor Systems via Output Feedback: Introduction

 We formulate our results for complex systems but the results hold analogously for systems with real coefficients.
 In the following, the real part of a complex number $z$ is denote by $\Re(z)$ and we denote that a Hermitian matrix $M$ is positive semidefinite (positive definite) by $M\geq 0$ ($M>0$).

-In our analysis and in the construction of feedbacks, we need to perform system transformations of the system.
+In our analysis and in the construction of feedbacks, we need to { perform equivalence transformations for the system}.
 For general descriptor systems, these are changes of bases $x=T\tilde x$, $u=V \tilde u$, $y= Y \tilde y$ and multiplications of the state equation by $S$, where the matrices $S,T,V,Y$ are invertible.